 After the cluster is deployed you may assume control over the cluster from any kubernetes-master, or kubernetes-worker node.

-First you need to download the credentials and client application to your local workstation:
+If you didn’t use conjure-up, you will first need to download the credentials and client application to your local workstation:

 Create the kubectl config directory.